openlilylib-documentation/main-site/books/main/docs/getstarted/property-configurations.md

 * local override (`\with {}` block)

-In order to save typing, ensure consistency, and to allow semantic markup values for subsets of a property set can be saved nd set with a *property configuration*.
+In order to save typing, ensure consistency, and to allow semantic markup values for it is possible to save subsets of a property set within a *property configuration*.

 ## Defining Property Configurations